Ryael/neon-shore/TESTING.md

 | #22   | Stripe webhook should deliver events successfully.  | Stripe webhook was not delivering events successfully.  | Stripe endpoint configured incorrectly.   | Add `/checkout/wh` to the end of the endpoint.  | N/A   |
 | #23   | Stripe should send confirmation emails upon successful checkout.  | Stripe was not sending confirmation emails.   | Error 500, there was an extra newline in the subject confirmation email template.   | Remove the newline from the subject template.   | [dee11b4](https://github.com/Ryael/neon-shore/commit/dee11b40446f320ad7eabaeebe89785e4c2d7b7e)  |

+### Unfixed:

+- Some images and files not displaying due to an error 403 from AWS's end.
+This will be looked into later.
+One such image is the media "noimage".
+It seems to be an issue with permissions but as I'm largely unfamiliar with hosts like AWS, this was put aside in favor of other issues.

 ## Responsiveness

 Mozilla Firefox's built-in Responsive Design Mode was to extensively test all aspects of Paradise Lost.
 It works on viewports as small as 350px.